guimattiello/MoLeWe/README.md

 - **project X - before changes.png**: Project model BEFORE the extension step;
 - **ProjectX.mbtsma**: Model project saved by the MoLeWe tool.

 Start the application's virtual machine and check which IP the machine received.
+The credencials to log into the VM are:
+- User: root
+- Password: utfpr

 There are two scripts on the virtual machine:
-- **before_testing.sh**: run before running the test suite, to clean up the line coverage collection;
+- **/root/before_testing.sh**: run before running the test suite, to clean up the line coverage collection;
-- **after_testing.sh**: run after running the test suite, to calculate line coverage;
+- **/root/after_testing.sh**: run after running the test suite, to calculate line coverage;

 Select a project and change the IP address (according to the VM's IP) using any IDE.